 If you slip or trip on someone else’s property, you must be able to prove the property owner’s negligence.
 Furthermore, you must have sustained an injury in order to file suit.
 Also, you must file within the time-sensitive statute of limitations to be able to receive damages.
 An experienced New York personal injury lawyer will be able to advise you on the specifics of your case.

 To prove the accident occurred due to a property owner’s negligence, at least one of the following statements must be true:

 - The property owner knew the hazard existed but did not fix it

 - The owner knowingly created the hazard

 - The owner had ample time to discover and correct the hazard, but failed to fix it

 Depending on where your accident occurred, the liability for a personal injury claim will take different forms.
 Here are several examples to consider.

 - If your accident occurred on commercial property, the business owner or employee must have negligently created or caused the conditions for the accident.
 Depending on the circumstances, a franchise or other entity may be held legally responsible in a commercial property accident.

-- If your accident occurred on residential property, the landlord or homeowners may be held responsible for a personal injury claim.
-If the landlord or homeowner failed to correct a hazardous problem that was under his or her control, your claim may hold up in court.
+- If your slip and fall occurred on residential property, the landlord or homeowners may be held responsible for a personal injury claim.
+In the scenario that the landlord or homeowner failed to correct a hazardous problem that was under his or her control, your claim may hold up in court.

 - If your accident occurred on government property, it is highly likely that measures are already in place to protect the government entity from being held liable for your injuries.
 That being said, the best thing you can do to learn your options it to consult with a knowledgeable slip and fall lawyer.